sampotts/plyr/README.md

 <video class="player" style="--plyr-color-main: #1ac266;">...</video>
 ```

-### SASS
+### Sass

 You can use `plyr.scss` file included in `/src/sass` as part of your build and change variables to suit your design.
-The SASS requires you to
+The Sass requires you to
 use [autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) (you should be already!) as all declarations use the W3C definitions.

 The HTML markup uses the BEM methodology with `plyr` as the block, e.g. `.plyr__controls`.
 You can change the class hooks in the options to match any custom CSS